iblacksand/BPM/README.md

 ```
 Usage: BPM.py [OPTIONS]

-  Runs the data collection and calculations
+  Runs the data collection and calculations for the Baby Pulse Monitor

 Options:
   -t, --time INTEGER       Total time to record data in seconds.  [default: